zediious/galacticdrive/README.md

-# Galactic Drive - Custom 1.7.10 modpack based on Warpdrive.
+# (WHITELIST ALPHA) Galactic Drive - Custom 1.7.10 modpack based on Warpdrive.
 **DEV GUIDELINES**

 Alpha releases are exports from the Curseforge client.
 You can download these with Curseforge, GDLauncher, or MultiMC